The New Evaluation/Assessment Report Format is available to use 12/1/15. All Evaluations/Assessments must use the new format beginning 12/15/15

 Submit to Provider Connections 2 complete copies of the following application:

 If an applicant's Evaluation/Assessment Portfolio application is complete and the evaluations submitted are deemed as being of sufficient quality and are in the required Evaluation/Assessment Report Format as defined by the Department of Human Services, the applicant will be issued a Temporary Evaluation/Assessment credential.
 Providers will be notified of the results of the portfolio review by letter.
+Reports must meet FERPA privacy requirements or they will be automatically denied.
+Click here to review HIPAA vs. FERPA guidelines.

 - Temporary Evaluation/Assessment Credentials are active for 6 months.